zkpstandard/docs/pages/standards/proposals.md

 In preparation for every workshop, the community submits papers on the security, implementation and applications of zero-knowledge proofs.
 If accepted, the papers are to be discussed at the upcoming workshop with the goal to convey and facilitate progress in zero-knowledge proof technology, by sharing knowledge among participants and by creating public living documents that convey the state of the art.
 Submissions can be along the following tracks:

-- **Community Proposals** serve as references and guidelines agreed upon by the community, that promote correct usage and interoperability of zero-knowledge proofs.
+- **Community Proposals** serve as references and guidelines to be agreed upon by the community, that promote correct usage and interoperability of zero-knowledge proofs.
 We envision that subsequent work, to be defined in collaboration with standard bodies, will be required to gain official status as a normative standard.
 - **Systematization-of-Knowledge (SoK)** papers serve to map the state of the art on some specific aspect of the workshop’s scope.
 They should be comprehensive in covering the main approaches to that aspect, compare-and-contrast them, and offer effective conceptual frameworks for understanding the relations between these alternatives (e.g., models, distinguishing properties, metrics and decomposition into building blocks).

 ## Workshop 3 Accepted Papers